 Bonomo and Carvalho (2004) consider an endogenous time-dependent pricing model, in which the frequency of price changes is chosen optimally by firms, but firms do not react to shocks in between pricing decisions.
-The hazard rate is prices is one for the optimally chosen duration of the contract and zero elsewhere, as in Sheshinski and Weiss (1977) and Taylor (1980).
+The hazard rate is one for the optimally chosen duration of the contract and zero for lower ages, as in Sheshinski and Weiss (1977) and Taylor (1980).

-3.3.1 Generalised indexation
+3.3.1 Generalised Indexation

 Another explanation for inflation inertia, which is often used in DGSE models, is some sort of automatic and generalised indexation mechanism.
 For instance, in the Christiano et al. (2005) model, lagged inflation enters the NKPC because firms are assumed to index their prices using lagged inflation rates in the periods where prices are not adjusted optimally, according to the Calvo model, thus implying that prices change continuously.
 In this class of models, all firms behave non optimally a fraction of their time and the hazard rate is only nonzero for prices aged 1 period.
 In Smets and Wouters (2003), firms partially index to the aggregate price index.
-These models lead to a generalisation of the NKPC of the form
+These models lead to a generalisation of the NKPC, where current inflation depends on past and expected inflation and the output gap.